dstein64/scct4j/README.md

 scct4j
 ======

-Keywords: crud, java, angular, derby, rest
+Keywords: crud, java, angular, bootstrap, derby, rest

 *scct4j* stands for *Self-Contained CRUD Template for Java*.
-It is a basic RESTish [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) webapp.
+It is a RESTish [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) webapp.
 Support for file uploads is included by the use of a multipart/form-data API.

-It is not intended to be useful as-is, but rather it is a template that can be used to build more extensive CRUD webapps.
-It is implemented using AngularJS for the UI, Java for the server (using embedded Tomcat), and Derby for its embedded database.
+It is not particularly useful as-is, but rather it is a template that can be used to build more extensive CRUD webapps.
+It is implemented using AngularJS and Bootstrap for the UI, Java for the server (using embedded Tomcat), and Derby for its embedded database.
 The only dependency is Java.
 Otherwise, the app is self-contained.

 How To Use
 ----------